Optimization of Scoring Rules: Multi-dimensional Scoring Rules

 \begin{lemma} For any convex and center symmetric report and state space $\reportspace = \statespace$ with non-empty interior, the center symmetric utility function is convex and bounded for $\scorebound = 1$. \end{lemma}

+We show that the expected utility function of the optimal betting mechanism corresponds to a symmetric V-shaped function in center symmetric environments.
 The following theorem is proved by following a standard approach in multi-dimensional mechanism design, e.g., \citet{arm-96} and \citet{HH-15}.
 The problem is relaxed onto single-dimensional paths, solved optimally on paths, and it is proven that the solution on paths combine to be a feasible solution on the whole space.
 Note that in relaxing the problem onto paths, constraints on pairs of reports that are not on the same path are ignored.
 The full proof of \Cref{thm:opt_symm_nd} is deferred to \Cref{sec:appendix-proof-opt_symm_nd}.
-Similar to the single dimensional V-shaped scoring rule, the implementation of multi-dimensional V-shaped scoring rule only requires the knowledge of the prior mean $\priorMean$.
+Similar to the single dimensional V-shaped scoring rule, the implementation of multi-dimensional V-shaped scoring rule only requires the knowledge of the prior mean $\priorMean$ for the principal.

 \begin{theorem} For any center symmetric distribution $\marginalReport$ over posterior means in convex report and state space $\reportspace = \statespace$, the optimal solution for \Cref{eq:program} is symmetric V-shaped. \end{theorem}